-You’ve seen the stats or know them intuitively: You spend close to a third of your time alive in bed.
+You’ve seen the stats or know them intuitively: You spend close to a third of your life in bed.
 And the quality of your mattress directly affects your sleep.
-How well you rest plays an important role in your mental and physical health, says the National Institute of Health; conversely, sleep deficiency can increase the risk of heart disease, high blood pressure, stroke, and diabetes, not to mention how well you feel and function throughout the day.
+How well you rest plays an important role in your mental and physical health, according to the National Heart, Lung, and Blood Institute; conversely, sleep deficiency can increase the risk of heart disease, high blood pressure, stroke, and diabetes, not to mention how well you feel and function throughout the day.

 You need a comfortable, supportive mattress that helps you fall asleep easily and aids your body and brain as it recovers and recharges throughout the night.
 Finding the perfect model for you has in some ways become easier, thanks to the huge number of brands that sell online.

 Best Value: Brooklyn Bedding Bloom Queen

 Best Memory Foam: Tuft and Needle Mint Queen

 Most Affordable Foam Mattress: Tuft and Needle Original Queen

 Best Firm Mattress: Room and Board Essential Queen

 Best Soft Mattress: Purple Hybrid Queen